waferling/plate-stack-visualizer/README.md

 ## :fork_and_knife: Plate Stack Visualizer
-A visualizer based on the "stack" data structure, in the form of plates.
+An interactive visualizer based on the "stack" data structure, in the form of plates.

 ## :sparkles: Technologies
 * HTML